anthony-ng/Active-Record-Testing/README.markdown

 ## Overview

-In order for you to better understand your competence with ActiveRecord, we've built a challenge that is purely ActiveRecord.
-No sinatra, javascript, jquery, or anything.
-Yay!

-### Core
-Demonstrate you can create working ruby code from scratch that uses ActiveRecord to model a many to many relationship.
+This is a tiny ActiveRecord testing practice demonstrating I can create working ruby code from scratch that uses ActiveRecord to model a many to many relationship.

 #### Objectives